Skill Level(s): Level I - IV Students

 The safety of our participants and instructors is of the utmost priority.
 As such, all of our workshops are run in accordance with guidelines and standards set forth by governmental agencies on the Federal, State, and County level including the CDC, NYS Dept. of Health, NYS Office of the Governor, and Rockland County Dept. of Health.

-In addition, everyone entering the Clarkstown Learning Center will be asked health screening questions and have their temperature taken upon entry.
 Class sizes are kept small to promote social distancing and all rooms are disinfected between each class.
 Each room has also been equipped with an air purifier, hand sanitizer, and disinfecting wipes.

 This class is given in cooperation with the Clarkstown Community Learning Center.
 Their policy is that no refunds are given after the start of the first class.
 No refunds are given once a class has begun.
 If you decide to cancel your registration prior to the first class, a full refund will be given minus any fees collected by the Clarkstown Community Learning Center and any administrative fees.